mattclarke/advent_of_code_22/README.md

 - Part 1: reasonably straightforward to implement the algorithm using sets.
 Stop the simulation when sand exceeds either the horizontal or vertical bounds.
 - Part 2: same as part 1 except the addition of an infinite floor.
 Stop when sand is added to the sand origin.

+## Day 15
+- Part 1: .
+- Part 2: .

+## Day 16
+- Part 1: implement the "game" - took me a while to do this!
+- Part 2: target to big to simulate, but after the simulation settles down the height increase per shape repeats.
+The repetition allows the answer to be derived mathematically, see the code for details.